mikeslattery/tunic/README.md

 ### Usage

-1. Download and run the latest .exe file from releases.
+1. Download and run the [latest executable file](/mikeslattery/tunic/releases/download/latest/tunic.exe) from releases.
 1. Answer questions.
 1. Let it run.
 It may take a long time.
 1. Enjoy your new Linux OS!

 ## More information

-See the docs directory for more information.
+See the [doc](doc) directory for more information.

 ## Legal Stuff